Monksmead School

 Equipment

 Please make sure that your child has a named water bottle in school so that they can keep hydrated during the day.
+Due to hygiene reasons we do not provide cups for the children, and water fountains across school are out of use, so it is very important that they have their own water bottle.

 Mrs Feldman & Miss Coy